-Cannabis is recognized under the Medical Cannabis Regulation and Safety Act (MCRSA) as an agricultural product; therefore, there would be no conflict with producing cannabis in the agricultural zone, provided all required findings contained in the existing zoning code and the proposed MCCR can be met.
+Cannabis is recognized under MCRSA as an agricultural product; therefore, there would be no conflict with producing cannabis in the agricultural zone, provided all required findings contained in the existing zoning code and the proposed MCCR can be met.

 The Williamson Act (officially the California Land Conservation Act of 1965) is a California law that provides relief of property tax to owners of farmland and open-space land in exchange for a ten year agreement that the land will not be developed or otherwise converted to another use.
 The intent of the Williamson Act is to preserve a maximum amount of a limited supply of prime agricultural land to discourage premature and unnecessary conversion of prime agricultural land to urban uses.